Postpartum Belly Binders: Help or Hype?

 Tips?
 Suggestions?
 Any would be great!

 I recovered from my first c-section (emergency) pretty easily — or else I’ve simply blocked out any specific memories of being in pain.
 My recovery from my second (which was scheduled) was much, much harder.
 Like, seared into my brain harder.
 I couldn’t get in and out of bed without crazy intense pain, or up and off the couch.
-I caught a cold and later a sinus infection and would literally sob after every cough and sneeze while ineffectively trying to split my incision and ab muscles with a pillow.
+I caught a cold and later a sinus infection and would literally sob after every cough and sneeze while ineffectively trying to splint my incision and ab muscles with a pillow.
 (That was my hospital’s suggestion.
 Blah.)

 And on a completely vain, superficial note, I struggled mightily BOTH times with how very pregnant I looked for several weeks after giving birth.
 I couldn’t fit into my regular clothes and my now-empty belly had the look and feel of a mound of uncooked bread dough.
 I know, I know — we’ve all gone bonkers with the HOW I LOST THE BABY WEIGHT AND THEN SOME HERE I AM IN A BIKINI ON THE COVER OF US WEEKLY THREE DAYS LATER celebrity mom culture, but the fact is that I really did feel quite unhappy with how I looked, as completely unrealistic as I was being.
 But when you’re so newly postpartum and emotional and weepy already — I think you get a pass.
 And the right to do whatever you need to do to make yourself feel a little better.